Configuration Spaces of Manifolds with Boundary: Cohomology of some graph complexes

 \begin{corollary} If $n=\dim M\geq 4$ and if $H^1(M)=0$, then the graded vector space $\mF^1 \mGC_{A}^{\vee,\geq 3}$ is concentrated in non-positive degrees. \end{corollary} \begin{proof} From Lemma \ref{lem:oGCdegcounting2} it follows immediately that $\mF^1 \mGC_{A}^{\vee,\geq 3}$ is concentrated in non-positive degrees, even without the condition on $H^1(M)$.
 In loop order one, the proof of Lemma \ref{lem:oGCdegcounting} shows that the graphs of the highest possible degree $1$ have all decorations in $H^1(M)$.
 Hence if $H^1(M)=0$, then these graphs are no longer present in the complex and the highest possible degree is (at most) 0. \end{proof}

-\begin{remark} The discussion in the present and the previous subsection provides a quite satisfying picture of the graph complex $\aGC_{A_{\partial}}^{\vee} \ltimes \mGC_A^{\vee}$, with respect to understanding their cohomology and MC spaces.
-There is a quasi-isomorphic complex built from at least trivalent diagrams.
-Under suitable conditions this complex does not have elements of positive degrees in positive loop orders, and hence the Maurer--Cartan space is complete controlled by the tree part.
-Furthermore, there is a spectral spectral sequence exhibiting those complexes as deformations of known hairy graph complexes. \end{remark}
+\begin{remark} The discussions in the present and the previous subsections provide a quite satisfying picture of the cohomology and the MC spaces of the graph complex $\aGC_{A_{\partial}}^{\vee} \ltimes \mGC_A^{\vee}$.
+Essentially, what we have shown is the following.
+The graph complex is quasi-isomorphic to a similar graph complex built from a diagram whose vertices are all at least trivalent.
+Under suitable conditions, this new graph complex does not have elements of positive degrees in positive loop orders.
+It follows that its Maurer--Cartan space is completely controlled by its tree part, which is easier to compute: as evidenced by Corollary~\ref{cor:ZtreedM}, it simply encodes the real homotopy type of the underlying manifold and its boundary.
+Furthermore, there is a spectral spectral sequence exhibiting those complexes as deformations of hairy graph complexes.
+These hairy graph complexes have been used and computed in various settings (see e.g.~\cite{SonghafouoTsopmeneTurchin2015}) and we can therefore use these results to obtain information on $\aGC_{A_{\partial}}^{\vee} \ltimes \mGC_{A}^{\vee}$. \end{remark}